-Although there were no retirement or "sunset" migrants7 included in our sample of focus group participants and interviewees (likely due to only sampling in large cities), it is interesting to note that retirement aspirations among non-EU born participants echoed observed trends among retirement-age EU citizens.
-For example, a Colombian focus group participant in the UK said that he would like to move back to Spain for better weather and a better lifestyle in his retirement, adding "like the British people do, no?"(UK_FGP79_Colombia).
+Although there were no retirement or "sunset" migrants included in our sample of focus group participants and interviewees (likely due to only sampling in large cities), it is interesting to note that retirement aspirations among non-EU born participants echoed observed trends among retirement-age EU citizens.
+For example, a Colombian focus group participant in the UK said that he would like to move back to Spain for better weather and a his retirement, adding "like British better lifestyle in the people no?"(UK FGP79 Colombia).
 Similarly, reflecting on his longer-term mobility, a highly-skilled Peruvian migrant settled in Germany said that he would only consider further migration to return to Peru or "if we're really old and retirees to Portugal or something [sic].
 As all German pensioners do" (GE FGP01 Peru).